 Step 2: Cut Hardware Cloth

 Unroll hardware cloth over the frame and cut to size.
 Thankfully the grid makes cutting the hardware cloth lots easier!
 You can use snips, wirecutters, or pliers for this project.
-(Briefly, I even had a pair of electric snips and cutting stuff like this was like cutting through butter!)
+(Briefly, during my stint making horse head wreaths, I even had a pair of electric snips and cutting stuff like this was like cutting through butter!)

 Step 3: Attach Mesh to Frame

-Using about double the amount of staples you think you should need, staple the hardware cloth onto the wood frame.
-I advise doubling up on staples because you can expect some sturdy birds to be sitting atop this mesh, sometimes in pairs or groups, putting pressure on the staples.
+Using roughly double the number of staples you think you should need, staple the hardware cloth onto the wood frame.
+Double up on staples to account for chunky hens sitting on the this mesh, sometimes in pairs or groups, putting pressure on the staples.

 Step 4.
 Add Supports

-My first attempt at grazing boxes didn’t have supports in the center, and my cleverest hen quickly realized that by plopping down her full bodyweight in the center of the hardware cloth, she could cause it to sag just enough that she could reach the tenderest shoots of young grass.
+My first attempt at grazing boxes didn’t have supports in the center, and my cleverest hen learned that by plopping her full body weight down in the center of the hardware cloth, she could cause it to sag just enough to pull the most tender shoots of young grass up by the roots.

 To make sure the grass has a chance to grow strong roots before being pecked, use the scraps of your lumber to create a few points of support.
 Just place under the grazing box on your workbench and use the staple gun to add sufficient staples to hold the block in place.